cube-drone/rt0/players-guide/src/player/magic.md

 ### Combat - Shuffle
 Place a Magician on Ophiuchus.
-Draw 3 spells randomly from the set of the Zodiac starting spells.
+Draw 3 spells randomly from the set of unclaimed Zodiac starting spells.
 Choose one and activate it.

 ### Skill - Shuffle
 ??